supriti23/poll-widget/README.md

 ## Demo of the widget embedded in a different HTML page
 ![Alt text](https://github.com/supriti23/poll-widget/blob/main/public/Demo1/assets/demo1.gif "Desktop View")

+The Demo HTML page can be found in the public folder.

 ## How the Application works
 You can select your answer from the dropdown of options available and click on the 'vote' button to cast your vote.
 Once, you have voted a progress bar appears where you can see the percentage of vote for each option.